top of page

 GETTING INVOLVED:

-• We also participate in various events campus wide and help the LSU AgCenter with different tasks throughout the year such as the LSU State Livestock show, 4-H University, Ag Magic and others.
+• We also participate in various events campus-wide such as AgMagic, LSU State Livestock Show, 4-H University, and others.

 OBJECTIVES: